All Episodes

 U.S. officials said this yesterday.

-This is hilarious.
+My friends, this is hilarious.

-When Obama couldn't find Osama, even though he promised he would, we were told that Bin Laden was no longer of any consequence whatsoever.
+When Obama couldn't find Osama, even though he promised he would, we were told that bin Laden was no longer of any consequence whatsoever.

-They cannot keep their lives straight.
+This regime, they cannot keep their lies straight.

 They can't keep their stories straight.